-- Ensure any films/videos being used have English subtitles for hearing impaired participants and those for whom English is not a first language.
+- Ensure any films/videos being used have English subtitles for deaf/hard of hearing participants and those for whom English is not a first language.

 - Try not to rush through your presentation: rushed presentations make SpeedText (live captioning) and sign language interpretation difficult.
 Live captioning will be available in the Main Hall throughout and Irish Sign Language is available on request.

 - Describe important content that is visually presented on slides for example graphs etc.

 - Try not to speak too quickly and define terms where necessary.
 This is useful for those with hearing impairments or language processing difficulties as well as those whose first language is not English.